-Registration for this course is now closed however, presentations and materials from the course can be accessed below.
+Registration for this course is now closed and certificates can no longer be attained, however, presentations and materials from the course can be accessed below.

 Course Overview: This course will explore the importance of prioritizing intentional efforts to ensure community transportation is truly available to all people.
 In addition to broadening your understanding of equitable transportation, participants will also gain access to resources and tools to improve equity in local transportation programs.

 Module 1: The Value of Being Intentional: Inclusive and Equitable Initiatives In Transportation

 Working on DEIA issues is essential to ensuring that everyone has access to safe, equitable, and dignified transportation services.
 DEIA work is not only about race but is also about other aspects of identity like age, gender, disability, class, and more.
 It is not beneficial to presume that your community doesn’t need targeted DEIA initiatives simply because there is a lack of obvious diversity.
 A comprehensive DEIA approach involves working collaboratively with individuals and communities to identify and address the unique needs and experiences of all individuals in an appropriate and respectful way.

 - Video 1: NADTC’s Multipronged Transportation DEI Initiative